J.P. Crawford Preview, Player Props: Mariners vs. Reds

 J.P.
 Crawford At The Plate

-- Among qualified hitters in baseball, his batting average ranks 50th, his on-base percentage ranks 10th, and he is 79th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks ninth, and he is 79th in the league in slugging.

-- Crawford has had an RBI in 34 games this year (28.3%), including 10 multi-RBI outings (8.3%).
+- Crawford has had an RBI in 34 games this season (28.1%), including 10 multi-RBI outings (8.3%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.